innovationOUtside/vce-generic-guide/x-tm351-unused.md

 ### Image Editor

-The [`jupyterlab-contrib/jlab-image-editor`](https://github.com/jupyterlab-contrib/jlab-image-editor) provides a range of additional image editing tool the the image previewer.
+The [`jupyterlab-contrib/jlab-image-editor`](https://github.com/jupyterlab-contrib/jlab-image-editor) provides a range of additional image editing tools.

-Double clicking an image file in the file listing opens a preview window displaying it containing the image editro controls, {numref}`jl_image_editor`.
-Simple lines and rectangular shapes can be drawa over the image, and the image can be cropped, rotated etc. Currently, there is no option to add text.
+Double clicking an image file in the file listing opens a preview window displaying it containing the image editor controls, {numref}`jl_image_editor`.
+Simple lines and rectangular shapes can be drawn over the image, and the image can be cropped, rotated etc. Currently, there is no option to add text.

 ```{figure} md_assets/media/jl_image_editor.png
 :name: jl_image_editor